ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

 **4. create_files.py:**

 - This script can be used to make netCDF files, that conform to the NCAS-GENERAL Data Standard, for soil and radiation data products.
+Quality control is carried out during this step, and quality control variables are included in the netCDF file.
+- Further details of the values used for quality control by these scripts can be found at: `qc_`
 - Information on how the netCDF file should be built can be found at https://sites.google.com/ncas.ac.uk/ncasobservations/home/data-project/ncas-data-standards/ncas-amof/.
 Example files can also be found here.
 - For this to work, ensure settings in the config file are filled in correctly, e.g. column names, input files, input date format
 - Some of the quality control settings can be adjusted in the config file. e.g. the max/min temperature expected for Soil Temperature and the lower and upper bounds for the cleaning time of the radiation sensors.
+It would be sensible to discuss these settings with the instrument scientist.
-- It takes some command line arguments to specify options for the creation of the files.
+- The script takes some command line arguments to specify options for the creation of the files.
 - The files are created at the ``netcdf_path`` specified in the config file.

 ::